Solar Energy Systems Engineer

 - Now You're Cooking!
 Building a Simple Solar Oven

 - Solar-Powered Water Desalination

-- The Frightened Grasshopper: Explore Electronics & Solar Energy with a Solar-Powered Robot Bug
+- The Frightened Grasshopper: A Solar-Powered Robot Bug

 - The Speed of Light: Explore Solar Energy with a Supercapacitor Car Motor!